Ozzie Albies Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Angels pitching staff ranks seventh in the league.

-- The Angels have a 4.40 team ERA that ranks 19th among all MLB pitching staffs.
+- The Angels have a 4.37 team ERA that ranks 19th across all MLB pitching staffs.

-- The righty's last time out came on Tuesday against the Detroit Tigers, when he tossed five innings, surrendering two earned runs while giving up seven hits.
+- The left-hander's most recent time out came on Thursday against the Detroit Tigers, when he threw five innings, surrendering two earned runs while allowing five hits.

-- In 16 games this season, the 27-year-old has a 4.46 ERA and 9.7 strikeouts per nine innings, while allowing a batting average of .245 to opposing batters.
+- The 26-year-old has an ERA of 4.22, with 7.4 strikeouts per nine innings, in 18 games this season.
+Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.